Project Materials

 Security: Is the degree of resistance to, or protection from harm.
 It applies to any vulnerable and valuable asset, such as a person, organization, community or nation.

-Amnesty: A pardon extended by the government to a group or of persons who are subject to trial but have not yet been convicted.
+Amnesty: A pardon extended by the government to a group or class of persons who are subject to trial but have not yet been convicted.

 REFERENCES